zoul/Lambda-Alert/README.md

 This repo contains two simple wrappers around `UIAlertView` and `UIActionSheet` that allow you to use blocks for actions, so that you don’t have to mess with delegate callbacks and button indexes.
+Please note that since iOS 8 you should use the official [`UIAlertController`](http://nshipster.com/uialertcontroller/) instead.

 Installing
 ----------